 DGST U101.
-Introduction to Digital Studies (3) Cross-disciplinary exploration and application of digital technologies for communication and digital identity formation.
-Emphasis includes critical analysis of meaning and significance of interconnected digital capabilities for social, cultural, ethical, legal, and philosophical issues related to the use of technology.
+Introduction to Digital Science (3) An introduction to digital technologies for communication in everyday life.
+Topics include digital media tools, applications and trends, expressions of online identity, data privacy, and critical analysis of social, cultural, ethical, legal and philosophical issues related to new media technologies.